 WHO ARE WE?

-- A group of people passionate about Immigration/Asylum Detention and stopping Hassockfield Immigration Removal Centre.
+- A group of people passionate about Immigration/Asylum Detention and closing down Hassockfield Immigration Removal Centre, now renamed Derwentside Immigration Removal Centre.

 - A cross-party campaign including Labour & Lib Dem activists and a range of people active in their communities working together on the campaign.

-- We have public Zoom Meetings and Workshops.
+- We have public Zoom Meetings and co-ordinate regular demonstrations outside the gates of the Immigration Removal Centre.
 Meetings of our Core Group occur between these for planning and admin purposes; this group includes a group of active campaigners and also a representative from Detention Forum.

 - Other organisations we are linked with include Oxford Against Detention (formerly the Close Campsfield campaign), Detention Forum, Yarls Wood Campaigners, Duncan Lewis Solicitors, Women for Refugee Women, AVID, Women’s Aid, Migrant & Justice Forum, North East Against Racism, West End Refugee Service (WERS), Mental Health North East (MHNE), End Deportations Belfast, Abolish Detention among others.